 Pineapple Muffins

-Soft and moist homemade pineapple muffins that are perfect for a healthy breakfast or snack.
+These simple pineapple muffins are soft, moist, fluffy, and perfect for a healthy breakfast or snack!

 Cook Time: 20 minutes